Knee pain is a common ailment among all ages, which is why knee strengthening exercises are important if you want to keep your knees in top shape.

-The knee is the joint where the bones of the lower and upper legs meet and thus a ver significant part of our bodies.
+The knee is the joint where the bones of the lower and upper legs meet and thus a very significant part of the body.
 The knee has a pretty big job because it is what allows us to sit, squat, walk and jump because of its hinge-like feature.

-The knee consists of three bones: the femur, which is the upper leg bone, or thigh bone; the tibia, which is the bone at the front of the lower leg, or shin bone; and the patella which is the thick, triangular bone that sits over the other bones at the front of the knee, also known as the kneecap.
+The knee consists of three bones: the femur, which is the upper leg bone, or thigh bone; the tibia, which is the bone at the front of the lower leg, or shin bone; and the patella, which is the thick, triangular bone that sits over the other bones at the front of the knee, also known as the kneecap.

 Two groups of muscles support the knees.
-One are the hamstrings, which are the muscles on the back of the thigh.
-They run from the hip to just below the knee and work to bend the knee.
+One is the hamstring, which is the muscle on the back of the thigh.
+The hamstrings run from the hip to just below the knee and work to bend the knee.

 How to Treat Knee Pain

 There are three types of basic therapeutic exercise that may help strengthen the knee area: isotonic, isokinetic and isometric exercise.
-Of these three, isometric exercise might be the most appropriate and easy to understand by patients and can be easily and safely performed at home or when traveling because it requires no or minimal equipment.
+Of these three, isometric exercise might be the most appropriate and easy to understand for patients and can be easily and safely performed at home or when traveling because it requires no or minimal equipment.